mrjones2014/smart-splits.nvim/PROTOCOL.md

 unreachable, return `false`.

 **Return promptly.** These functions run on every keypress that reaches a window edge.
-Core warns when a call exceeds `backend.slow_threshold` (100ms by default) and names your backend in the message.
-If you shell out, pass a timeout:
+Core warns when a call exceeds core's `config.diagnostic.slow_threshold` (100ms by default) and names your backend in the message.
+If you shell out, pass a reasonable timeout:

 ```lua
 local result = vim.system({ 'zellij', 'action', 'move-focus', direction }, { timeout = 200 }):wait()